FangUOFI/Lab_spatial_data_patterns/docs/index.md

 ```

-The returned object is a litst with 102 items, which means it labels neighbors for each county.
+The returned object is a list with 102 items, which means it labels neighbors for each county.
 For example, for the first county, county number 29 and 53 are its neighbors.
 To figure out the name for that county, we can simply use this index to track back their name.
 So for Lake county, the neighbors are Cook and McHenry county.

 ```r